forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 ##### Methods Details
 "As the incubation period for SAR-CoV-2 is thought to be 2–14 days [16],  we chose a threshold of 2 days between the specimen dates of the index and secondary cases as a pragmatic decision to offset the risks of misclassifying cases as either co-primary or as secondary.
 A sensitivity analysis using a cut-off of 4 days found to have little effect on any of the results or on the multivariable model.
 We have also made the implicit assumption that two (or more) cases occurring in a household within 2–14 days represents household transmission when it also plausible that they are two independent community-acquired infections.
 However, given the timing of this study, when the number of cases was at its lowest, this risk is probably small."

-> // Considering the asymptomatic/low symptomatic cases, simultaneous community acquired infection (e.g. at a super spreading event) cannot be ruled out even with the sensitivity analysis by varying the incubation cut-offs.
+> // Simultaneous community acquired infection (e.g. at a super spreading event) cannot be ruled out even with the sensitivity analysis by varying the incubation cut-offs taking into account quite frequent asymptomatic/low symptomatic cases.

 #### Summary Harris